Hijab Picture Books for Kids

 I hope you take the time to share stories with Muslim girls that spread a positive message about hijab.

-If you aren’t the proud owner of these books yet, then I think “The Proudest Blue” and “Under My Hijab” will be a great addition to your bookshelf.
+If you aren’t the proud owner of these books yet, then I think “The Proudest Blue” , “Under My Hijab” and “Why Does Mum Wear Hijab?” will be a great addition to your bookshelf.
 Remember to download and print the FREE “Design A Hijab” activity too!

 Do you have a favourite book about Hijab for kids that you think I should include in this review?
 Share your thoughts and suggestions in the comments below.

 P.S.
 If you enjoyed this post and would like to receive more awesome stuff just like it, you’re invited to become a Little Wings V.I.P!
-Enjoy the convenience of FREE Islamic Resources, Updates and Exclusive Offers emailed directly to you.
+Get access to the Little Printable Library, Updates and Exclusive Offers emailed directly to you.

 Just click the button below…